If You've Never Been: Composition and lyrics

 Musically, the sound of If You've Never Been has been described as soft rock.
 Danny McNamara wrote the majority of the lyrics as guitarist Richard McNamara took a break to spend time with his newly born child.
 If You've Never Been features a heavier use of strings and horns compared to Drawn from Memory; the strings were performed by the Liverpool Philharmonic Orchestra, who were conducted by Will Jackson.
 Danny McNamara referred to it as "probably the deepest [lyrically] – it goes to some really personal places, and is probably the most autobiographical" out of all their releases.
 The album opens with the sombre "Over", which discusses the end of a relationship, the initial feelings that result from it, and the eventual acceptance.
 McNamara said "Many Will Learn" gad a "lost at sea feel" to it, which he compared to "Now You're Nobody", a track from their debut studio album The Good Will Out (1998).
 "It's Gonna Take Time" is an upbeat song that recalled the band's earlier works.
-The mid-tempo "Hey, What You Trying to Say" features a melodica; Danny McNamara said they tried using an harmonica, though it gave the song "unwelcome ‘Roseanne’ feel".
+The mid-tempo "Hey, What You Trying to Say" features a melodica; Danny McNamara said they tried using a harmonica, though it gave the song "unwelcome 'Roseanne' feel".
 "If You've Never Been in Love with Anything" evokes the work of the Kinks.